jamesturk/jellyfish/docs/index.rst

 Implementation
 --------------

-Each algorithm has C and Python implementations, on a typical CPython install the C implementation will be used.
+Each algorithm has C and Python implementations.

+On a typical CPython install the C implementation will be used.
 The Python versions are available for PyPy and systems where compiling the CPython extension is not possible.

 Indices and tables